just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/I-Have-a-Dream-Tutorial.rst

-        "User Events" : "Actions by the user such as button clicks.", "Event-driven Programming" : "In event-driven programming, the program is activated by events such as button clicks.", "Event Handler" : "A block of code that reacts to an event like a button click.", "IDE" : "An IDE is software that provides comprehensive tools for programming such as UI design, code editing, and a way to interpret and run the program."
+        "User Events" : "Actions by the user such as button clicks.", "Event-driven Programming" : "In event-driven programming, the program is activated by events such as button clicks.", "Event Handler" : "A block of code that reacts to an event like a button click.", "IDE" : "An IDE is software that provides comprehensive tools for programming such as UI design, code editing, and a way to interpret and run the program.", "program" : "Code statements to be executed by a computer to perform a task.
+Also called software or an app.", "program function" : "The behavior of a program when it is executed.
+What code does when it is run.", };*/

-      };*/
     </script>
     <img height="25" src="../_static/assets/img/time.png" style="float:left" width="25"/>